 Snacks and Desserts: $0.77

-Fifty-nine percent of our spending went towards proteins, vegetables, fruit, and whole grains.
-Eight percent of our spending went towards sugar and starchy snacks.
+It turns out 59 percent of our spending went toward proteins, vegetables, fruit, and whole grains.
+Eight percent of our spending went toward sugary and starchy snacks.
 The remaining 33 percent was spent on dairy, fatty foods, and other miscellaneous food-related expenses:

 1. Snack on Cheap Junk (Kidding, But Not Really)